-CHINA - Chinese farm produce prices rose slightly last week according to a survey of 36 medium and large cities by the Ministry of Commerce.
+CHINA - The prices of major farm produce in China rose slightly last week according to a survey of 36 large and medium-sized cities by the Ministry of Commerce.

-The average wholesale price of 18 vegetables was up 1.9 per cent compared to the previous week, with melon and fruit vegetables such as wax gourd, green pepper and chili leading the gains, up 6.7 per cent, 6.2 per cent and six per cent month on month respectively.
+The average wholesale price of 18 vegetables was up 1.2 per cent compared with the previous week, with celery, white gourd and eggplant going up six per cent, 5.7 per cent and five per cent week on week respectively.

 The price of grain remained stable, with the price of rice and flour remaining the same as the previous week.

-The price of edible oil dropped, with the price of soybean oil and rape oil down 0.3 per cent and 0.2 per cent, and peanut oil up 0.1 per cent week on week respectively.
+The price of edible oil went down, with soybean oil, rapeseed oil and peanut oil down 0.4 per cent, 0.2 per cent and 0.1 per cent respectively.

-The price of eggs and poultry fluctuated slightly, with the price of eggs continuing to fall, down 0.7 per cent and chicken rallying, up 0.3 per cent.
+The price of poultry and eggs saw both ups and downs, with the price of chicken up 0.2 per cent week on week and eggs down 0.7 per cent.

 TheCattleSite News Desk